PowerShell/PowerShell/docs/maintainers/releasing.md

 ### Linux Package Creation

-To create packages for the supported Linux distros, you can either run `Start-PSPackage` function manually on each of the Linux distros or use Docker Build.
+To create packages for the supported Linux distros, you can either run `Start-PSPackage` manually on each of the Linux distros or use Docker Build.

 #### Manual Steps